NEW: "Hundreds of critical medical evacuations are urgently required," a U.N. official says

 Meanwhile, intense fighting continued in the besieged Syrian city Aleppo on Saturday, with one of the main hospitals bombed by Russian-backed Syrian forces.

-that Russian's Foreign Ministry spokeswoman Maria Zakharova said, "If the US launches a direct aggression against Damascus and the Syrian army, it will lead to terrible, tectonic shifts not only on the territory of this country but also in the region in general."
+Sputnik reported that Russian’s Foreign Ministry spokeswoman Maria Zakharova said, “If the US launches a direct aggression against Damascus and the Syrian army, it will lead to terrible, tectonic shifts not only on the territory of this country but also in the region in general.”

 She said the United States risked creating a power vacuum in Syria were it to depose Syrian President Bashar al-Assad.
 Such a power vacuum would be filled by “terrorists of all sorts,” Sputnik reported.

 Secretary of State John Kerry, in a meeting with a group of Syrian civilians last week, expressed sympathy for their demands that the United States intervene more forcefully amid Syrian and Russian airstrikes, according to an audio recording obtained by CNN.

 He told the group that he “lost the argument” for using military force against the regime of Syrian President Bashar al-Assad.

 “I’ve argued for the use of force.
 I’m the guy who stood up and announced that we’re going to attack Assad for the use of weapons,” Kerry is heard telling the Syrian attendees, referring to internal deliberations within the administration of President Barack Obama that followed Assad’s use of chemical weapons in 2013.

 The M10, Aleppo’s largest surgical hospital, was hit Saturday for the second time in four days.
 The facility was struck by a “torrent” of weapons including two barrel bombs, two cluster bombs and at least one rocket, said Adham Sahloul, spokesman for the Syrian American Medical Society.